Teaching:

 GE 430/630: Fluvial sediment transport and bedrock erosion

 Application of fluid mechanics to develop a process-based description of sediment transport and erosion in both alluvial and bedrock rivers.
 Topics covered include: basic principles of open channel flow, dimensional analysis, initial sediment motion, bedload transport, suspended load transport, channel geometry, fluvial bedrock erosion, controls on river longitudinal profiles, bedforms, meandering, terrace formation, delta formation and backwater dynamics.
-Offered every other spring (odd years)
+Offered every other year.

 GEOL 451: Summer field geology (field camp)

 Geologic techniques in the field: mapping igneous, sedimentary and metamorphic rocks; study of mineralization, geomorphology, structural and stratigraphic techniques.
-Scheingross typically teaches one week of this six week course, with a focus on sedimentary rocks and Quaternary geology.
+Scheingross typically teaches one week of this three week course, with a focus on sedimentary basins and Quaternary geology.
 Offered every summer.

 GEOL 710: Introduction to the UNR Geosciences Graduate Program

 An introduction to the Geosciences program at UNR, including program requirements, resources, student clubs and some of the broader UNR benefits offered as part of a graduate assistantship.
-Finally, this class will provide tips on how to succeed in graduate school, including establishing a life–work balance, how to conduct literature reviews, how to plan a safe and productive field season, etc. Offered every fall.
+Finally, this class will provide tips on how to succeed in graduate school, including establishing a life–work balance, how to conduct literature reviews, how to plan a safe and productive field season, etc. Offered every fall and taught by Scheingross in 2022 and 2023.

 GEOL 740: Earth science communication theory and practice